The transport’s journey: How Tricentis LiveCompare protects your SAP systems from defects

 Almost every enterprise across the globe has made (or is making) transitions to agile development and DevOps delivery models – and for good reason.
 Both practices promise the creation of higher quality software delivered more rapidly.
 But the movement to agile/DevOps has not been a silver bullet, and sometimes has unintended consequences for teams without considering how they’ll evolve the test strategy process.
-In a recent Tricentis-sponsored webinar hosted by TechWell, I walked through how the test strategy document, an element of waterfall testing practices, often gets forgotten in the transition to agile – and make a case for bringing it back in a modern way.
+In a recent Tricentis-sponsored webinar hosted by TechWell, I walked through how the test strategy document, an element of waterfall testing practices, often gets forgotten in the transition to agile testing – and make a case for bringing it back in a modern way.

 The traditional waterfall test strategy is often remembered as a long, tedious document that was created during an equally long and tedious meeting.
 However, the concept and purpose of test strategy documents remain integral to any layered testing strategy.
 A well-organized and clear test strategy provides everyone in your organization, from team members to executives, with a clear picture of how each part of your strategy supports and builds on the other.